duxingyi-charles/Smooth-Excess-Area/README.md

     ./convert_input_2D.py [inputObjFile] [handleFile] [outFile]

  Currently, we only support OBJ file with initial mesh as uv coordinates.
-Check out our [dataset](https://github.com/duxingyi-charles/Locally-Injective-Mappings-Benchmark) for some concrete OBJ and handle files.
+Check out our [dataset](https://doi.org/10.5281/zenodo.5547887) for some concrete OBJ and handle files.
+The `handleFile` contains a list of indices of constrainded vertices (indexed from 0).
  The generated `outFile` will have the format of our `input_file`.

- For your convenience, we also provide a script in directory `IO` to generate a `handleFile` containing all the boundary vertex indices for a given input mesh.
-The script works for both triangle/tetrahedron mesh.

-     ./extract_boundary_vert.py [inputMeshFile] [outputHandleFile]

- To convert tetrahedron rest(source) and initial meshes to our input format, run

-    ./convert_input_3D.py [restFile] [initFile] [handleFile] [outFile]

- All tet-mesh formats supported by `meshio` should be handled by this script.
-We have tested the VTK format.
-For more examples in VTK format, please check out our [dataset](https://github.com/duxingyi-charles/Locally-Injective-Mappings-Benchmark).

 ### solver_options_file

-_Solver options file_ contains parameters for TLC energy, options for NLopt solver, and a list of intermediate status to record during optimization.
+_Solver options file_ contains parameters for SEA energy, options for NLopt solver, and a list of intermediate status to record during optimization.

     form